Width Parameters for Minimum Flow Decomposition: Introduction

-Recent theoretical progress is due to Cáceres et al.~\cite{caceres2024width}, who showed that the \textit{width} of the graph, namely, the minimum number of $s$-$t$ paths to cover all edges, can play an important role in the decomposition of flows.
+Recent theoretical progress is due to Cáceres et al.~\cite{caceres2024width}, who showed that the \textit{width} of the graph, namely, the minimum number of $s$-$t$ paths to cover all edges, play an important role in the decomposition of flows.
 The width is a natural lower bound to \mfd, since every flow decomposition is also such a path cover.
-For example, using width, they improved the approximation factor lower-bound of the widely-used greedy approach for \mfdn\xspace-- to iteratively remove the currently highest weighted $s$-$t$ path in the graph~\cite{vatinlen2008simple,gatter2019ryuto,tomescu2013novel,bernard2014efficient,shao2017theory} -- to $\Omega(m/\log m)$ in the worst case~\cite{caceres2024width}.
-To obtain this, they exploited the fact that the width can grow exponentially during the process of the greedy algorithm.
+For example, using width, they improved the approximation factor lower bound of the widely-used greedy approach for \mfdn\xspace-- to iteratively remove the currently highest weighted $s$-$t$ path in the graph~\cite{vatinlen2008simple,gatter2019ryuto,tomescu2013novel,bernard2014efficient,shao2017theory} -- to $\Omega(m/\log m)$ in the worst case~\cite{caceres2024width}.
+To obtain this, they exploited the fact that the width can grow exponentially after subtracting flow and removing edges of zero flow.

-Secondly, Cáceres et al.~\cite{caceres2024width} used width to obtain two approximation algorithms for \mfd.
-The first one, working on \mfdz, has an approximation ratio of $O(\log \Vert f\Vert)$.
-This algorithm follows a ``parity fixing'' approach: it constructs a unitary flow (that is, a flow with values in $\{-1, 0, 1\}$), which, when subtracted from $f$, yields a flow that is even everywhere, and they showed that all unitary flows can be decomposed into at most $\width{G}$ paths with weights in $\{-1, 1\}$.
-The resulting flow can then be divided by two, to repeat the procedure until the flow is zero.
-To sum up, Cáceres et al.~\cite{caceres2024width} proved that it is possible to express $f$ as